Wageningen Bioveterinary Research collaborates with public and private partners to safeguard animal and human health.

 - livestock houses for metabolic and climate research

 As a Contract Research Organization (CRO), Wageningen Bioveterinary Research has excellent possibilities for clinical, pre-clinical and pre-competitive (laboratory) studies.
 We can investigate animal diseases, treatments and animal drugs, such as vaccines, in the actual animal.
 WBVR has specially bio-secure facilities for research with (highly) contagious pathogens in animal.

 Moreover, Wageningen Bioveterinary Research has well equipped operating rooms.
 In combination with the biotechnical expertise we can offer a wide range of techniques for surgery, automatic administration, sampling and gathering of data.

 Wageningen Bioveterinary Research is commissioned by the Dutch authorities, veterinary and human pharmaceutical industry, meat and dairy industry, as well as start-up companies in biotechnology to do research.
 For the government, research activities consist among others of statutory tasks and other tasks related to animal health.
 For the private-public sector Wageningen Bioveterinary Research carries out research related to vaccine development, diagnostics and animal health in general.

 The background of our clients varies from biotechnology to meat and fish processing and (veterinary) pharmacy.
 The expertise available can be classed as very extensive - from practical to scientific and from specialist to multi-disciplinary.

-The institute is certified according to the ISO 9001:2015 standard.
-Furthermore, proficiency tests are ISO 17043:2010 (scope R021) accredited and laboratory analysis are ISO 17025:2005 (scope L389) accredited.
-The internal quality assurance system is completed with elements of GLP and GCP.
+Wageningen Bioveterinary Research is certified according to the ISO 9001:2015 standard.
+Furthermore, proficiency tests are ISO 17043:2010 (scope R021) accredited, laboratory analysis are ISO 17025:2017 (scope L389) accredited and there is full AAALAC accreditation for high quality animal care and- welfare for animals and employees.
+The internal quality system is completed with GMP.